Pra101/FileUploadandURLShortnerPorject/README.md

     4. Choose S3 Bucket for storing Blob Files.

 ### Challenges Faced
-    1. It was a challenge to connect aws S3 bucket due to rigid Authenication at AWS.
-After creating IAM user then also aws was unable to connect so it needed full Authentication Access to AWS and some policy code was needed to be upgraded for deployment.
+    1. It was a challenge to connect aws S3 bucket due to rigid Authentication at AWS.
+After creating an IAM user then also it was unable to connect so it needed full Authentication Access to AWS and some policy code needed to be upgraded for deployment.
-    2. Connect to MongoDB was little challenging as it required IP Address and other tokens.
+    2. Connecting to MongoDB was a little challenging as it required an IP Address and other tokens.
-    3. Building the authentication flow for json web token was a bit difficult to implement.
+    3. Building the authentication flow for JSON web tokens was a bit difficult to implement.
     4. Creating a responsive UI.
-    5. Adding middlewares to restrict size and type of File being uploaded.
+    5. Adding middleware to restrict the size and type of File being uploaded.

-### Imporvements that can be added
+### Improvements that can be added
     1. Search Functionality for the user using `regex`.
     2. UI can be made more responsive.

 ### UNDER OPEN SOURCE MIT LICENSE
-    1. This software free to use and could be take for commercial Applicatins.
+    1. This software is free to use and could be taken for commercial applications.
-    2. Made By Prahalad Singh, I strive to make not just website but an experience.
+    2. Made By Prahalad Singh, I strive to make not just a website but an experience.